felipemelendez/xpo-lm/README.md

 3. Stored with its URL and title
 4. Made searchable by vector similarity

-We use the document's path as its ID to prevent duplicates:
+I use the document's path as its ID to prevent duplicates:

 ```sql
 Error inserting data: {